 INVESTIGATION NOTICE: Kaskela Law LLC Announces Stockholder Investigation into Fairness of Poshmark, Inc. (POSH) Buyout Offer and Encourages Investors to Contact the Firm

-/EIN News/ -- PHILADELPHIA, Nov.
-12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Poshmark, Inc. (NASDAQ: POSH) (“Poshmark”) on behalf of the company’s investors.
+PHILADELPHIA, Nov.
+12, 2022 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating Poshmark, Inc. POSH ("Poshmark") on behalf of the company's investors.

 On October 3, 2022, Poshmark announced that it had agreed to be acquired by Naver Corp. ("Naver").
 According to the announcement, Poshmark's stockholders are expected to be cashed out of their investment position at a price of $17.90 per share in cash, a price that is over 10% lower than POSH's 52-week high value.